mdparker/Derelict3/README.markdown

 build util gl3
 ```

+##Documentation

+Work on documenting Derelict is in process here at the [project wiki](https://github.com/aldacron/Derelict3/wiki).
+As more documentation is written, this README is going to shrink!

 ##Status

-Please bear in mind that this is all in an ALPHA state.
-It's perfectly usable as is, but there needs to be more work done on the build script, testing on different platforms/compilers, and, of course, the addition of a few more packages.
+Currently, Derelict can be considered to be in BETA.
+It is perfectly usable as-is and has been battle-tested pretty well.
+Only the lack of documentation is preventing me from calling this a "release".
 Pull requests for bugfixes and enhancements are extremely welcome.
 However, I make no promises about accepting pull requests that add new packages.
 I'll have to take a wait-and-see approach on that for now.

 ##Older Versions